Omni William Penn Wedding

 Michael puts the veil over Andrea’s head.

 Ceremony in the Monongahela Room

 Michael is a really smart guy.
 He works with artificial intelligence, so the greeter outside of the ceremony was computer generated.
 Nice bow tie.

 Andrea joins Michael beneath the chuppah.

 The glass is broken – Mazel Tov!

 Being a winter wedding, it was cold and snowy outside.
-So we went down to the beautiful hotel lobby for some portraits.
+The interior of the William Penn is a great place for wedding photos, so we went down to the beautiful hotel lobby for some portraits.

 Reception in the Urban Room